 The Chase 5/24 rule: which Chase cards are not eligible to people with many signups

 Defining it as those who have 5 or more credit card applications over the past 24 months from ANY bank, it looks like the Chase Freedom and Chase Sapphire Preferred are the cards that people with many credit card signups are currently locked out of.
 Which is a bummer, because both of those cards currently have improved signup bonuses

 If you’re an Authorized User on a card, that DOES seem to count towards your limit of 5, though there have been some reports of people getting an exception if they have fewer than 5 applications excluding the cards on which they are an Authorized User

 The wiki in the relevant Flyertalk thread is a great resource on this subject that is kept mostly up-to-date.

 So what cards do NOT fall under the Chase 5/24 rule?

 As I mentioned in the original post, you still can apply for and get the Chase co-branded airline and hotel cards.
 Reader Carl posted in a comment on the story about Marriott buying Starwood Hotels, referring to the Chase Marriott card

 Sadly, I note that they are a co-brand of Chase and I am way past the “Chase 5 cards in 2 years sign-up punishment situation.”
 So I am not even gonna bother

-I let him know that the Chase Marriott card was still open to us “churners” and a little while later, he emailed me back to let me know
+I let him know that the Chase Marriott card was still open to people that have lots of credit card signups and a little while later, he emailed me back to let me know

 WOOT!!
 You were right as rain!
 Used that link in your email and I am approved for the 70K Marriott card.
 Man, thanks for urging me to try the Chase thing after all